opentiny/tiny-engine-backend-java/CONTRIBUTING.md

 To report a defect, you need to fill in the following information:

-* TinyEngine-backend-java and node version numbers *Screenshots can be used to describe the defect.
+* Screenshots can be used to describe the defect.
 If an error is reported, the error information can be posted.
 * It is recommended that a minimum demo link be provided to reproduce the defect.

 If the feature is a new feature, select the Feature request template.
 The title complies with the format of the new feature description, for example, [TinyEngine-backend-java].